 My relaxed natural style means I don't use many props and I like to pose babies as you might find them authentically.
 You're unlikely to chance upon a baby in a flowerpot or bucket, and you would never find them holding their own head up on their hands, so I don't photograph them like this.
 If that's what you'd like, then I'd be happy to put you in touch with trained local photographers that can give you this.
 But hopefully you're here because you like a more natural style.
 I will use some simple gentle posing to give you beautiful natural photos of your baby.

 What should I dress my baby in?

 I bring a few simple outfits and wraps as these look more professional in photos.
 It's also lovely to take photos of babies in their bare skin as it highlights their newness.
 I have a few hats and headbands that we can use, but I keep it small and very simple.
 When you book, I'll provide you with more info about what to dress them in before their session.

 Do you photograph my baby without a nappy?
 What about accidents?

-Nappies can be very bulky on newborns, so I generally remove them for photos.
-I rarely have a newborn session where I or my equipment don't get wee'd on (or worse) at some point.
+I generally remove nappies for photos, particularly when they're undressed.
+Please be assured that most babies will wet (or worse!) my backdrops at some point during the session.
 This is only to be expected, and all my outfits, wraps and blankets are washed before and after every session, so please don't worry!

 Will my baby be safe?